We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • Added ingredients: What does the ingredient list look like?
 For example, does the product contain caffeine, vitamins, minerals, antioxidants, and natural or artificial sweeteners, colors, and flavors?
 And do those ingredients provide a potential benefit or downside?

-• FDA compliance: All the brands and products on the list above are in compliance with labeling guidelines required by the Food and Drug Administration (FDA).
+• FDA compliance: All the brands and products on the list above comply with the labeling guidelines required by the Food and Drug Administration (FDA).

 • Vetting: The electrolyte powder brands and products on our list have been vetted to ensure that they align with Healthline’s brand integrity standards and approach to well-being.
 You can read more about our vetting process.